 We are nearing the end of this cruise.
-We have four more CTD stations to take on the OSNAP line, one ‘cal-dip’ (where instruments are attach to the CTD frame and calibrated in deep water), one mooring to deploy, having recovered its companion mooring in pea-soup fog this afternoon, and one final mooring to turn-around (both recover and deploy).
+We have four more CTD stations to take on the OSNAP line, one ‘cal-dip’ (where instruments are attached to the CTD frame and calibrated in deep water), one mooring to deploy, having recovered its companion mooring in pea-soup fog this afternoon, and one final mooring to turn-around (both recover and deploy).
 My head is on land today, laying out plans for hiking in Iceland when I get there, and for getting home to see my peeps.
 I think it is because we went so close to Reykjavik when Greg got picked up by helicopter.

 But, we are still at sea.

 Here on board, a few things: First, Wally’s Surprise was served at dinner tonight.
 I can’t tell you what it was, because that would spoil the surprise for the next Leg’s science crew, but it was pretty darned good.
 Excellent, in fact.
 Second, some mystery person has been putting up Pokémon monsters hidden in plain sight around the ship.
 Pokémon Go, here.
 I do not have much to say about that, just that it is happening.

 Now that we are nearing the end of the scheduled science, we get a little time to play!
 Most cruises have a few ‘weather days’ built in to the schedule, for things like gales, or getting personnel helicoptered off the ship, or equipment repair … whatever comes up.
 See how the ship is sort of near the Bight Fracture Zone?
 We seem to still have a breath of time left, and will use it to go back to the Bight!